ildyria/personal-website/pages/index.md

 <p>None.</p>-->

 ## CHANGELOG {id="CHANGELOG"}

+<<`2019 - Jun. - Summer School  on real-world crypto and privacy - Šibenik` ||
+[Summer School][27] organised by Radboud University, ETH Zurich &amp; FER Zagreb about recent advances in symmetric and assymetric cryptography, privacy and software and hardware security. >>

 << `2018 - Dec. – 2019 - Jan. - Internship at INRIA - Sophia-Antipolis` ||
 factorizing x86 and adding A64 in Jasmin-lang. >>